Polymarket Invite Code ELITE: Get $20 Bonus in April 2026

 |📆 Date Last Verified

 Currently on Polymarket, The Masters Tournament Winner is trending as fans of golf trade on the market for who will win the green jacket at Augusta National this year.
-As the action unfolds, Polymarket shows Scottie Scheffler (13%) as the favorite to win The Masters.
-Users on Polymarket can buy contracts for Scheffler or any other golfer, and if their prediction is correct, they will win the full value of the positions they hold.
+As the action unfolds, Polymarket shows Rory McIlroy (23%) as the favorite to win The Masters.
+Users on Polymarket can buy contracts for McIlroy or any other golfer, and if their prediction is correct, they will win the full value of the positions they hold.

 Similar to a ‘cash-out’ feature on sportsbooks, prediction markets allow users to sell their positions before the market has resolved.
 If the market has moved in your favor after taking your position(s), it can be favorable to sell your contracts and secure a profit before the event in question.

-For example, Bryson DeChambeau could get off to a fast start and shoot five under par through his first nine holes.
-In this scenario, traders who backed DeChambeau could secure a profit by selling their positions before Bryson makes the turn to play the back nine in round one.
+For example, Rory got off to a fast start in round one, shooting five under par through his first 18 holes.
+Traders who backed McIlroy before the tournament started have the option to secure a profit now by selling their positions before Rory plays any more golf.

 Claim $20 Bonus with Polymarket Invite Code